KayDrechsler/poll-widget-generator/README.md

 You can see two demo pages where the widget was already used.
 Just navigate in your browser to http://localhost:8000/poll1.html or http://localhost:8000/poll2.html while `yarn ws` is running.

+## Browser compatibility
+It is recommended to use the lates Google Chrome version since a real browser optimization hasn't been done yet.
+The widget is also working on Firefox 89.0 and Safari 14.1 but here not all visual features are supported (eye candy only).

 ## Unit tests
 You can run unit tests by executing `yarn test` on the root folder.